digitallyinduced/ihp/Guide/querybuilder.markdown

 ## Introduction

 The QueryBuilder module allows you to compose database queries in a type-safe way.
-Below you find a short reference to all the commonly used functions.
+Below you can find a short reference to all the commonly-used functions.

 ## Creating a new query
 To query the database for some records, you first need to build a query.